bowenyu066/language-shapes-reasoning/final_blog.md

 Our experiments yield three key insights, unified by the framework of intrinsic versus realized density:

 1. **Reasoning is representation-invariant for well-trained models.** SOTA models exhibit near-identical accuracy across languages (<2% gap for ChatGPT, DeepSeek; <1% for Qwen).
-The model's "semantic latent space" is stable—it has learned to decouple meaning from encoding.
+The model's "semantic latent space" is stable, as it has learned to decouple meaning from encoding.

 2. **Intrinsic density does not guarantee realized efficiency.** Chinese is ~35–50% denser at the character level, but this advantage is preserved only when the encoder (tokenizer) and model training are aligned with the representation.
 DeepSeek and Qwen achieve 5–10% token savings with multilingual tokenizers; ChatGPT and Gemini show 33–40% token *penalties*; English-centric tokenizers (Llama, GPT-4o) exhibit density inversion even on well-formed outputs.
 The **Encoder Gap** determines whether theoretical efficiency becomes practical savings.

 3. **Training distribution determines representation capability, and bottlenecks are learnable.** Models with narrow training distributions (Llama on Chinese) show degraded performance that models with broader training (Qwen) do not.
 However, modest fine-tuning substantially improves performance on underrepresented representations without degrading capability on well-supported ones.

-Together, these findings support treating representation choice as a first-class design variable—but with an important qualification.
+Together, these findings support treating representation choice as a first-class design variable, but with an important qualification.
 Realizing efficiency gains from dense representations requires alignment across three layers: (1) choosing representations with high intrinsic density, (2) using tokenizers that preserve that density, and (3) training models that exploit rather than waste the density advantage.
 When all three layers are aligned, denser representations offer genuine efficiency gains at no accuracy cost.
 When misaligned, the theoretical advantage becomes a practical liability.

 ## Conclusion

 We set out to investigate whether representation choice affects reasoning quality, or only the token budget required to achieve it.
 Using natural languages as semantically-aligned representations of varying density, we evaluated mathematical reasoning across multiple models, languages, and experimental conditions.
-Our findings consistently support the thesis that **representation efficiency and reasoning quality are separable concerns**—denser representations reduce token counts without degrading accuracy, provided models have been adequately trained.
+Our findings consistently support the thesis that **representation efficiency and reasoning quality are separable concerns**.
+Denser representations reduce token counts without degrading accuracy, provided models have been adequately trained.

 Three key results emerge from our experiments.
 First, state-of-the-art models exhibit representation-invariant reasoning: ChatGPT-5.1 and DeepSeek-V3.2 achieve near-identical accuracy across English and Chinese (gaps under 2%).
 However, whether the intrinsic density of Chinese translates to token savings depends on what we call the Encoder Gap: when model training and tokenization are aligned with the representation, Chinese outputs require 5–10% fewer tokens; when misaligned, this advantage is lost or inverted.
 Second, representation capability reflects training distribution rather than architectural limitation.
 Llama-3.1-8B's 27.5% accuracy gap on Chinese versus English disappears in Qwen3-8B, which was trained on more balanced multilingual data.
 The bottleneck is not intrinsic to the representation or the architecture, but an artifact of training.
 Third, representation bottlenecks are learnable.
 Modest fine-tuning (500 steps of LoRA) improves Llama's Chinese accuracy by 8.8 percentage points while preserving English performance, demonstrating that models can acquire new representation capabilities without catastrophic forgetting.

 These findings reframe efficiency in deep learning.
-The dominant approach—optimizing how we process fixed representations through sparse attention, token pruning, or linear approximations—addresses only half the problem.
+The dominant approach, which optimizes how we process fixed representations, addresses only half the problem.
 Our results suggest a complementary strategy: optimizing the representation itself.
 When denser encodings preserve reasoning quality, choosing them yields efficiency gains that compound with scale and require no architectural modification.

 Several directions merit future investigation.
 Extending our analysis beyond mathematical reasoning to code generation, logical inference, and open-ended tasks would test the generality of representation invariance.
-Studying whether models can learn to translate inputs into more efficient representations before reasoning—and whether this end-to-end pipeline yields net efficiency gains—could yield practical inference optimizations.
+Studying whether models can learn to translate inputs into more efficient representations before reasoning, and whether this end-to-end pipeline yields net efficiency gains, could yield practical inference optimizations.
 Finally, investigating tokenizer design through the lens of representation efficiency may reveal opportunities to learn encodings that are simultaneously compact and reasoning-friendly.

 More broadly, our work contributes to a shift in perspective: from treating tokenization as a preprocessing detail to recognizing representation choice as a first-class design variable.
 Natural languages offer one family of representations with varying efficiency; learned compression schemes, structured encodings, and domain-specific tokenizations offer others.
-As models scale and inference costs grow, the question of how to encode information—not just how to process it—becomes increasingly central to efficient deep learning.
+As models scale and inference costs grow, the question of how to encode information, not just how to process it, becomes increasingly central to efficient deep learning.

 ## Appendix